27 Best Things To Do in Budapest

 Interior of St. Matthias Church| ©Anne and David

-There is nothing written about tastes and opinions, but if you could only enter one of Hungary's buildings, on a personal level I would recommend this church.
+There is no accounting for taste and opinion, but if you could only enter one of Hungary's buildings, on a personal level I would recommend this church.
 Situated on the edge of Buda, the exterior is neo-Gothic in style and already catches the traveller's eye with its harmonious forms, but the interior... is incredible.

-When you enter the Catholic Church of Matthias, also known as the Church of Our Lady, you have a hard time deciding which corner to look at.
+When you enter the Catholic Church of Matthias, also known as the Church of Our Lady, you have difficulty deciding which corner to look at.
 All the walls are covered with mosaics and walking through the arcades of this church is like walking down the rabbit hole in Alice in Wonderland.

 6. Walk along Vaci Utca and Andrassy Avenue, Budapest's two most famous thoroughfares.